roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Angela brushed the teacher's hair away from one side, to reveal a large hoop, pierced earring.
 Hollie felt as though she were an animal being led to the slaughter, terrified and helpless, unable to resist.

   "That's interesting.
 I bet if I looked at the back of this collar I'd find it was sealed, tightly shut," Angela stated.
-Report_Story #2